zencart/square_payments_for_zencart/README.md

 ### PHP Files
 Once you've downloaded the [Square Plugin](https://www.zen-cart.com/downloads.php?do=file&id=156) zip file, unzip it.

 That will give you a folder with several sub-folders and files.
-Simply upload the files from <code>files_to_upload</code> into the corresponding folders on your own store:
+Simply upload the files from `files_to_upload` into the corresponding folders on your own store:

 `/square_handler.php` (to be clear, this goes in the same folder as your existing ipn_main_handler.php file)